-[Authorizing the Director of the Office of Public Finance to Prepare an Infrastructure Financing Plan - Infrastructure and Revitalization Financing District No. 1 (Treasure Island)]
+[Resolution of Intention to Issue Bonds Related to Infrastructure and Revitalization Financing District No. 1 (Treasure Island)]

-Resolution authorizing and directing the Director of the Office of Public Finance, or designee thereof, to prepare an infrastructure financing plan for City and County of San Francisco Infrastructure Financing District No. 1 (Treasure Island) and project areas therein and determining other matters in connection therewith.
+Resolution of intention to issue bonds for City and County of San Francisco Infrastructure and Revitalization Financing District No. 1 (Treasure Island); and determining other matters in connection therewith.

-WHEREAS, Naval Station Treasure Island ("NSTI") is a former United States Navy base located in the City and County of San Francisco (the "City") that consists of two islands connected by a causeway: (1) Treasure Island, and (2) an approximately 90-acre portion of Yerba Buena Island; and
+WHEREAS, Naval Station Treasure Island ("NSTI") is a former United States Navy base located in the City and County of San Francisco ("City") that consists of two islands connected by a causeway: (1) Treasure Island, and (2) an approximately 90-acre portion of Yerba Buena Island; and

-WHEREAS, Under the Treasure Island Conversion Act of 1997, which amended California Health and Safety Code Section 33492.5 and added Section 2.1 to Chapter 1333 of the Statutes of 1968, the California Legislature: (i) designated the Treasure Island Development Authority, a California non-profit public benefit corporation ("TIDA"), as a redevelopment agency under California redevelopment law with authority over NSTI upon approval of the City's Board of Supervisors, and (ii) with respect to those portions of NSTI which are subject to Tidelands Trust, vested in TIDA the authority to administer the public trust for commerce, navigation and fisheries as to such property; and as the Local Reuse Authority for NSTI or the Tidelands Trust trustee for the portions of NSTI subject to the Tidelands Trust, or any of the other powers or authority; and
+WHEREAS, Under the Treasure Island Conversion Act of 1997, which amended California Health and Safety Code Section 33492.5 and added Section 2.1 to Chapter 1333 of the Statutes of 1968, the California Legislature: (i) designated the Treasure Island Development Authority, a California non-profit public benefit corporation ("TIDA") as a redevelopment agency under California redevelopment law with authority over NSTI upon approval of the City's Board of Supervisors, and (ii) with respect to those portions of NSTI which are subject to Tidelands Trust, vested in TIDA the authority to administer the public trust for commerce, navigation and fisheries as to such property; and